jimmy-tron/tronsr-template/COMMUNITY_PLAN.md

-Describe the plan to support the community
+Statistics of the daily usage frequency of Tronscan, detailed transaction information querying, experience of the latest TRON features.